JohnSnowLabs/spark-nlp/docs/en/ocr.md

 `ImageRemoveObjects` for remove background objects.
 It support removing:
+- objects less then elements of font with _minSizeFont_ size
-- objects less then minSizeObject
+- objects less then _minSizeObject_
-- holes less then minSizeHole
+- holes less then _minSizeHole_
-- objects more then maxSizeObject
+- objects more then _maxSizeObject_

 #### Input Columns